Coding is the core of what most developers do and as an activity requires sufficient levels of concentration to be performed effectively.

 How much sleep you get and your daily schedule will also influence the time you have to code as we may try to squeeze coding in between other tasks.

-Your ability to stay alert and focused while coding will be massively impacted by how you feel when you start your work sessions.
-Therefore It’s crucial you figure out a routine and find an optimum time when you can be productive and code effectively.
+Your ability to stay alert and focused while coding will be massively impacted by how you feel when you start your sessions.
+It’s therefore crucial you figure out a routine and find an optimum time you can be productive and code effectively.

 2. Ditch the distractions